gradle/gradle/design-docs/managed-component-model.md

 This spec outlines several steps toward a fully managed software component model.

-# Milestone 1: Key objects in the software model are visible to rules
+# Feature 1: Key objects in the software model are visible to rules

-The goal for this milestone is to expose something like the following structure to rules:
+The goal for this feature is to expose something like the following structure to rules:

     project (aka 'model')
     +-- components